ncpleslie/wmata-train-tracker/README.md

 ![](./public/android-chrome-192x192.png)

-WMATA train tracking application for monitoring train arrival times at your stations in the DMV area.
+WMATA train tracking application for monitoring train arrival times at your station of choice.
+Built to run on the Raspberry Pi Zero 2 W

 Check it out at https://wmata-train-tracking.vercel.app/.